keras-team/keras-io/examples/generative/md/conditional_gan.md

 Here, we first sample noise from a normal distribution and then we repeat that for `num_interpolation` times and reshape the result accordingly.
-We then distribute it uniformly for `num_interpolation` with the label indentities being present in some proportion.
+We then distribute it uniformly for `num_interpolation` with the label identities being present in some proportion.

 ```python